-Note that if an optional keyword has a numeric suffix and you need to use the suffix, you have to include the optional keyword.
+If an optional keyword has a numeric suffix and you need to use the suffix, you have to include the optional keyword.
 Otherwise, the suffix of the missing keyword is assumed to be the value 1.

 Optional keywords are emphasized with square brackets.